 However, in a double cycle system, power generation is possible during the low as well as high tide.
-The direction of flow during the low and high tide alternates and generation of power takes place during the both the emptying and filling cycle of the basin.
+The direction of flow during the low and high tide alternates and production of power takes place during both the emptying and filling cycle of the basin.

 Double Basin Tidal Power Plant Working

-In double basin tidal power plant, two basins at different levels are made and a dam is provided in between them.
+In a double basin tidal power plant, two basins at different levels are made, and a dam is provided in between them.
 Inlet and outlet sluice gates are made in the dam.
-The water level in upper basin is maintained above the level of water in the lower basin.
+The water level in the upper basin is maintained above the level of water in the lower basin.

-The upper basin is filled with water during high tide and the lower basin is evacuated during the low tide.
-Therefore, a permanent head is produced between upper and lower basins.
+The upper basin is filled with water during high tide, and the lower basin is evacuated during the low tide.
+Therefore, a permanent head is produced between the upper and lower basins.

 When a sufficient head is created, the turbines of the power plant are started.
-The water flows from upper basin to turbine which discharges into the lower basin and electrical power is generated.
+The water flows from the upper basin to the turbine, which discharges into the lower basin, and electrical power is generated.

-When the water level in upper basin is maximum during high tide, the inlet sluice is closed and the level of the water in lower basin keeps on rising due to the discharge of water by the turbine.
+When the water level in the upper basin is maximum during high tide, the inlet sluice is closed, and the level of the water in lower basin keeps on rising due to the discharge of water by the turbine.

-When the level of water in lower basin equals during the low tide, the outlet sluice is opened and it is closed when the water level reaches to its minimum level.
-In this system, the power can be produced continuously during emptying and filling of basins.
+When the level of water in the lower basin equals during the low tide, the outlet sluice is opened, and it is closed when the water level reaches up to its minimum level.
+In this system, the power can be produced continuously during the emptying and filling of basins.

 - Energy is freely available.